Phoenix Mercury vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Mercury Season Stats

-- The Mercury have been falling short on both offense and defense this season, ranking worst in the WNBA in points per game (76.6) and third-worst in points allowed per game (85.8).
+- The Mercury are the worst team in the WNBA in points scored (77.8 per game) and second-worst in points conceded (86.6).

-- Phoenix has struggled to collect rebounds this season, ranking worst in the league with 29.0 boards per game.
-It ranks eighth by allowing 35.2 boards per contest.
+- Phoenix is the worst team in the WNBA in rebounds per game (29.1) and seventh in rebounds allowed (34.6).

-- The Mercury rank fifth in the WNBA with 19.9 dimes per game.
+- At 20.1 assists per game, the Mercury are fifth in the WNBA.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.